- Manmohan Singh is an Indian politician who was the thirteenth Prime Minister of India from 2004 to 2014.

 - In 2004 he was featured in an advertising campaign, 'Nothing Is Impossible', for sportswear manufacturer Adidas.

 - While running marathon races in London, New York and Toronto, he raised money for various charities promoting Sikh culture around the world.
-He has also raised money for a charity dedicated to the care for premature babies.

 Dr. Narinder Singh Kapany